microsoft/PPMCheckerTool/README.md

 > The Architecture
 > ![image](https://user-images.githubusercontent.com/121056171/210118102-93b0a087-0562-4b1d-baa3-0ef5aae138ce.png)

+## Before you run
+Ensure that you create/copy a PPM Setting Rules file.

 ## How to use the Automatic Script
 The script is located in the Github release, as well as in the Scripts folder in the PPMCheckerTool.